 The answer is simple:

 This is a type of paid ads that, surprisingly, doesn’t truly look like an ad.
 Native ads come off as a harmonious component of the publisher’s website providing your targeted users the information they are looking for or they may be interested in.
-This type of programmatic advertising catches the customers attention, generates curiosity and that’s why it stays longer in the customer’s mind.
+According to Statista, native advertising spend in 2020 is expected to reach $52.7 billion, which is 64.8% of all US digital display ad spend.

-That’s what branding wants to achieve.
+This type of programmatic advertising catches customer’s attention, generates curiosity, and in fact stays longer in the customer’s mind.
+And that’s exactly what brand marketing campaigns want to achieve.
 There is also a huge chance that if a native-ad offer convinces potential customers to take action, you’d be able to kill two birds with one stone 🙂

 The dynamic programmatic world requires constant attention and flexibility.
-That’s why we need to accept that nowadays, performance will not last long without constant efforts to enhance brand image and brand awareness.
-Merging all these together will help you generate revenue and will bring the highest possible Return on Investment (ROI).
+That’s why we need to accept that nowadays, performance will not last long without constant efforts to enhance brand identity and brand awareness.
+Some things just work better in pairs.

-Keep the balance between the two and brainstorm some ways on how to reconcile branding and performance into a unique marketing strategy that will remain effective also in the short term.
+So, keep the balance between the two and brainstorm some ways on how to reconcile online branding and performance into a unique marketing strategy that will remain effective also in the short term.